Owned By: Town of Scituate

 In 1935, the poem became Scituate’s official town song.

 Old Oaken Bucket Pond was the site of a rare local battle during King Philip’s War.
-When the European colonists first came to the South Shore in the 1620s, the area’s Native American tribes had been nearly decimated by smallpox.
-However by the 1670s, the aboriginal population had rebounded.
+The Wampanoag and Massachusett tribes had been living in the area for centuries when the European colonists first arrived in the 1620s.
+While their numbers were low, due to a recent plague of smallpox, by the 1670s, the aboriginal population had rebounded.
 Noting that the colonists were trying to drive them away, Chief Metacomet of the Wampanoag, aka King Philip, began uniting area tribes to fight back.

 A Colonial army was assembled –1,000 militia men, including 27 from Scituate.
 Led by Governor Josiah Winslow and General James Cudworth, they attacked the Narragansetts in November 1675, burning villages throughout Rhode Island.
 The native tribes retaliated by setting fire to Providence, among others.
 More than half of New England’s towns were attacked.
 Twelve towns in the Plymouth and Rhode Island colonies were destroyed, with many more damaged.
 Because of the war, the colonial economy was nearly ruined, and one tenth of the men eligible for military service (age 16-60) were killed.
 Ultimately the colonists prevailed, and the Wampanoag and Narragansett tribes were nearly destroyed.